Samuel M. Hartzmark

 Working Papers

-We develop a new measure of impact elasticity, defined as a firm's change in environmental impact due to a change in its cost of financing.
-We show empirically that a reduction in financing costs for firms that are already green leads to small improvements in impact at best.
-In contrast, increasing financing costs for brown firms leads to large negative changes in firm impact.
-Thus, sustainable investing that directs capital away from brown firms and toward green firms may counterproductive, in that it makes brown firms more brown without making green firms more green.
-We further show that brown firms face very weak incentives to become more green.
-Due to a mistaken focus on percentage reductions in emissions, the sustainable investing movement primarily rewards green firms for economically trivial reductions in their already low levels of emissions.
+We develop a new measure of impact elasticity: the change in a firm’s environmental impact due to a change in its cost of capital.
+We find that reducing green firms’ financing costs leads to minimal impact changes, while increasing brown firms’ financing costs causes significant negative impact changes.
+Thus, sustainable investing strategies that shift capital from brown to green firms contain a counterproductive channel that makes brown firms more brown without making green firms more green.
+A mistaken focus on percentage reductions in emissions rewards already-green firms for trivial reductions in emissions and gives brown firms weak incentives to improve.

 Jack Treynor Prize 2023